Blog2025-03-27T15:18:48+00:00

 2025 Annual Botstiber Lecture

-Hannelore Veit will deliver the 2025 Annual Botstiber Lecture on Austrian-American Affairs.
+Hannelore Veit delivered the 2025 Annual Botstiber Lecture on Austrian-American Affairs.
 Among her many accomplishments, Ms. Veit anchored the top-rated Austrian news program Zeit im Bild (1993-2012) and later served, from 2013 to 2020, as the Washington, D.C.
 Bureau Chief for Austrian Public Broadcasting (ORF).
 Ms. Veit is a graduate of both Notre Dame University and the University of Vienna.
 She currently works as a journalist, media consultant, and author.
 Ms. Veit will speak on "Fake News - Hard Facts - True Lies?
 How News Media Influence Public Opinion in Austria and the United States.”

 "Renewed Discrimination Against Mahler"?
 An Episode in Postwar Austrian Musical Politics